Updated: Sep 24, 2022

-But just as yoga is a practice, not comparing yourself with others is a practice.
-Comparing has become a competition, almost a compulsion, to see who wore it better, did it better, has it better.
+But just as yoga is a practice, not comparing yourself with others is also a practice.
+Comparing has become a competition, almost a compulsion, to see who wore it better, did it better and has it better.

 In the age of social media, how do you not compare?
-If you have a social media account, it’s almost a given that you're in some way sizing yourself up with your friends.
+If you have a social media account, it’s almost a given that you're in some way sizing yourself up with your friends and family members.